-Conservation of our precious wild Chinook salmon fisheries across the Pacific ocean and interconnecting riverine habitats is crucial in order to maintain populations and genetic diversity for future generations.
+Conservation of our precious wild Chinook salmon fisheries across the Pacific ocean is crucial in order to maintain populations and genetic diversity for future generations.

 Chinook or king salmon are highly recognized as one of the hardest fighting fish in freshwater based off their physiological capabilities exemplified through line-screaming runs and aerial acrobatics that challenge the angling skillset of fishermen everywhere.
 Throughout their native range in the Pacific Ocean, king salmon average approximately 30 pounds in size with older cohorts around 50 pounds.
 Specifically, some trophy fisheries in Alaska and British Columbia exhibited unique ancestral populations of fish that could achieve growth potential up to 90-plus pounds with 100-pound fish documented with the Kenai River in Alaska and Skeena River in British Columbia being two iconic trophy Chinook salmon fisheries.
 Although Chinook salmon fisheries have popularized amongst anglers worldwide, the biomass of king salmon in the Pacific ocean have fluctuated.